Buying Guide for WiFi Extenders

 • More devices, usually with 2.4GHz still available for connected devices that only support this frequency

-Overall, depending on the devices you use and your coverage area, the choice between these frequencies will determine the best WiFi extender for your needs.
+Overall, depending on the devices you use and your coverage area, the choice between these frequencies will determine which is the best WiFi extender for your needs.

 WiFi Technology

-When searching for a WiFi extender to use with WiFi 5 (802.11ac) or WiFi 6 (802.11ax) technology, you want an extender that can fully utilize the capabilities of these standards.
+When you are looking for a WiFi extender to use with WiFi 7 or WiFi 6 technology, you want an extender that can fully utilize the capabilities of these standards.
 Below you can see a comparison of their differences and advantages.

 Many WiFi Extenders offer the option of WiFi Mesh.
-This is an integrated home WiFi system with multiple access points designed to eliminate dead zones and provide seamless WiFi in your home with higher speeds and more devices.
-It automatically selects the best node for connections, ensuring continuous and reliable connection without interruptions.
+This is a complete home WiFi system with multiple access points, designed to eliminate dead zones and provide seamless WiFi throughout your home with higher speeds and more devices.
+It automatically selects the best node for connections, ensuring a continuous and reliable connection without interruptions.

-Mesh WiFi devices typically have flexible management applications that allow for easy installation, configuration, and monitoring of your network while receiving software updates that improve the performance and security of your network.
+Mesh WiFi devices usually come with flexible management apps that make it easy to install, configure, and monitor your network, while receiving software updates that improve your network’s performance and security.

 Ethernet Ports

 It is obvious that WiFi Extenders are wireless by nature.
-In other words, most of the time they are not connected to your router with an Ethernet cable.
+In other words, most of the time they do not connect to your router with an Ethernet cable.

-That being said, most extenders have an extension function (or access point).
+That said, most extenders have extender mode (or access point) functionality.
 This will allow you to connect it to your router using Ethernet.

-In extension mode, the WiFi Extender will be faster and have better coverage.
+In extender mode, the WiFi Extender will be faster and have better coverage.
 But you will have to run an Ethernet cable throughout your house to reach it.

 You can also use the Ethernet port to connect to a device.

-Let's say that a wired connection to a computer or another device is important to you.
-In this case, using an Ethernet connection from your extender can be a good choice.
+Let’s say that a wired connection to a computer or another device is important to you.
+In that case, using an Ethernet connection from your extender can be a good option.

 Security